phaserjs/phaser/README.md

 Change Log
 ----------

-Version 1.1.5 - "Saldaea" - -in development-
+Version 1.2 - "Shienar" - -in development-

 Significant API changes:

+* Upgraded to Pixi.js 1.4.4

 New features: